ORGANIZE A MOM POWER SUMMIT: TOOLKIT

 What is a Mom Power Summit?

-A mom power summit is a Moms Clean Air Force locally organized event that brings together our membership and local leaders to bring attention to issues and policy that impact clean air and children’s health.
-The goal of this day of action is to amplify the message of fighting for clean air and protecting children’s health; and that local elected officials are willing to take necessary actions in the absence of federal leadership through local means of governance.
+A mom power summit is a locally organized Moms Clean Air Force event that brings together our membership and local leaders to bring attention to issues and policy that impact clean air and children’s health.
+The goal of this day of action is to amplify the message of fighting for clean air and protecting children’s health.

-While events may differ in size and type, common components could include:
+While events may differ in size and type, common components include:

 - Mom Power Summit Proclamation from your city.